hexbatch/apple-core/core-docs/y-core-expansions/interfaces.md

 # (changelist todo or ponder about)
 ------------------------

-* containers do not need to be mutual sets, containers can hold the token to any group of sets, and they can be unrelated
+* containers do not need to be mutual sets, containers can hold the element to any group of sets, and they can be unrelated
-  * container can hold the tokens directly, or do the below
+  * container can hold the elements directly, or do the below
-  * there can be set tokens there, any set tokens directly added to the container will look at the tokens inside each set
+  * there can be set elements there, any set elements directly added to the container will look at the elements inside each set
   * the set relations will work here.
 Adding a parent set will also have its children and descendants and links looked at too
   * can optionally specify when adding each set to ignore some|all relations too